 Comprehensive Overview of Color Symbolism

 The power of color to evoke emotion and convey meaning has been recognized for centuries.
-Flags, in particular, rely heavily on color symbolism to communicate a nation's values, history, and aspirations.
+On the flip side, flags, in particular, rely heavily on color symbolism to communicate a nation's values, history, and aspirations.
 While there isn't always a formal, universally accepted definition for each color, common interpretations have emerged over time, shaped by historical events, cultural beliefs, and artistic conventions.
-Let's take a closer look at each color in the red, white, and blue triad and its associated meanings:

 -

 Red: The color red is often associated with courage, valor, and bravery.
 It represents the blood shed by patriots in defense of their nation and ideals.
 Red also symbolizes hardiness and courage.
 In heraldry, red is associated with military strength and warrior spirit.
 Think of the revolutionary war.
 The fight for independence, the sacrifices made on the battlefield – these are all encapsulated in the color red.
-It's a reminder of the struggles and triumphs that have shaped the nation.
+It's a reminder of the struggles and triumphs that have shaped the nation Turns out it matters..

 -